redhead-p/rp2da2/README.md

 with JMRI but JMRI MQTT specifications will need to be changed from the default.
 Initially we support cabs, power and blocks.
 Blocks have combined occupancy sensor and reporter.

+**wifi** - This acts as wrapper for the standard micropython network/wi-fi functions.

 ### DCC and RailCom

 These modules are dependent on RP2 series processor programable input/output peripherals (PIO) for DCC command